Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

-We do mapmaking by projecting the filtered TOD into maps, and trace the effects from filters on map domain.
+We performed mapmaking by projecting the filtered TOD onto maps, and analyzed the effects of the filters at the map level.
+In this subsection, we present a preliminary analysis based on the map differences of the three filters.

-In Figure \ref{fig:mapdifflow} we plot the difference between the input data and the output data after the filtering operation at low noise levels.
-This difference is mainly the noise residual, but also includes part of the amount of variation in the signal.
-From left to right are the results given by the polynomial fit, the high-pass filter and the Wiener filter, respectively.
-As can be seen, in the leftmost panel, for the polynomial fit, many large scale streak structures are evident in the map, which is typical of the leakage caused by atmospheric radiation filtering, indicating that the noise residuals left by the polynomial fit are very visible at large scales.
-For the high-pass filtering, noise residuals on large scales are shown to exist, but at a much lower magnitude compared to the polynomial fit.
-The Wiener filtering gives results that do not show a particularly pronounced deviation from the particular structure of the CMB temperature fluctuations on the map.

-In Figure \ref{fig:mapdiffhigh}, the results are given at high noise levels.
-From the figure, it can be seen that as the noise level increases, the noise residuals after filtering also increase significantly.
-Those from polynomial fit are higher than those of the high-pass and Wiener filters obviously, with the noise residuals of the Wiener filter being more uniform and smaller in amplitude than those of the high-pass filter.
+Figure \ref{fig:mapdifflow} and Figure \ref{fig:mapdiffhigh} display the difference between the input data and the filtered output data using the naive mapmaking method, at low and high noise levels, respectively.
+These differences mainly represent the noise residual, but also include some of the signal variations.
+The left panel of Figure \ref{fig:mapdifflow} and Figure \ref{fig:mapdiffhigh} show large-scale streak structures in the map obtained from the polynomial fitting, indicating the leakage of noise residuals at large scales.
+The high-pass filter results (middle panel) display noise residuals on large scales, but with much lower magnitudes compared to the polynomial fitting.
+The Wiener filter (right panel) results do not show a significant deviation from the particular structure of the CMB temperature fluctuations on the map.
+As the noise level increases, the noise residuals after filtering also increase significantly, as shown in Figure \ref{fig:mapdiffhigh}, while the polynomial fitting yields higher noise residual values compared to the high-pass and Wiener filters.
+The noise residuals obtained from the Wiener filter appear slightly more uniform and have smaller amplitudes compared to those obtained from the high-pass filter.